Why We Love It

-In South-Eastern Mozambique, Tofo is one of the pearls of Africa.
-You will not find big resorts there but accommodation that ranges from the backpacker to the small boutique hotel.
+In South-eastern Mozambique, Tofo is one of the pearls of Africa.
+You won't find big resorts there, but accommodation ranging from the backpacker to the small boutique hotel.
 With world-class diving and surfing spots, it attracts a well-traveled international crowd.
-Dive in the morning and if you're lucky, you'll get to see giant mantas, whale sharks or even humpback whales in season.
-In the afternoon, rent a quad to explore the sand dunes, get a massage or just chill on the beach.
-At night, hang out with locals in Tofo sandy streets and try its local food and drinks.
+Dive in the morning and, if you're lucky, you'll get to see giant manta rays, whale sharks, or even humpback whales in season.
+In the afternoon, rent a quad to explore the sand dunes, get a massage, or just chill on the beach.
+At night, hang out with locals in Tofo's sandy streets and try its local foods and drinks.
 Have two extra days?
-Extend your trip and get to know the work of Marine Mega Fauna Foundation.
+Extend your trip and get to know the work of the Marine Megafauna Foundation.

-The dive center is partner of Marine Megafauna Foundation (MMF), an NGO globally renown for its scientific research on manta rays and whale sharks.
+The dive center is a partner of the Marine Megafauna Foundation (MMF), a globally renowned NGO for their scientific research on manta rays and whale sharks.

-For both advanced and beginner divers who love big and small.
-Adventurous spirits who enjoy laid-back atmosphere.
-Non-diving partners can do yoga, massages, walks on the beach, restaurants, quad explorations, snorkeling, weekly cinema, scientific talks, surfing and paddle boarding…
+For both advanced and beginner divers who love big and small marine life.
+Adventurous spirits who enjoy laid-back atmospheres.
+Non-diving partners can do yoga, massages, walks on the beach, enjoying restaurants, quad explorations, snorkeling, weekly cinema, scientific talks, surfing, and paddle boarding...

 Prices and Dates